Skip to main content

 A guide to the new Renters’ Rights Act

-But it also seeks to create a fairer system for landlords who will get stronger, legally valid reasons to get their properties back – including rent arrears and anti-social behaviour.
+The Act also creates a fairer system for landlords, with clearer, legally valid reasons to regain possession of their property - including rent arrears and anti-social behaviour.

-2. Introduction of new Private Rental Sector (PRS) Landlord Ombudsman
+• Introduction of a Private Rented Sector (PRS) Landlord Ombudsman

-5. Application of the Decent Homes Standard and Awaab’s Law in the PRS
+• Application of the Decent Homes Standard and Awaab’s Law

 • According to data in the Government’s English Housing Survey, there are approximately 225,000 households in private rented accommodation in the region